hobbit-project/hobbit.examples/SAIL-winter-school-2024/README.md

 * **Test dataset size**: The benchmark should report the size of the randomly created test dataset.

 The benchmark should provide the following evaluation results (also called key performance indicators (KPIs)):
-* **MSE**: The mean squared error (MSE) that the benchmarked system achieves.
 * **Runtime**: The average runtime that the system needs to answer a request (including its standard deviation).
 * **Faulty responses**: The number of faulty responses that the system may have produced.
 This avoids to include them into the error calculation and allows the benchmark to report that the system did not always create correctly formed answers.

 The figure below gives an overview of the benchmark and its components as well as the type of data that they send to each other.
-In this tutorial, we will implement all components, except the Evaluation Storage for which we will reuse an existing implementation.

 <p align="center">
   <img src="/images/Components-diagram-wine-benchmark.svg" />